Who must file campaign disclosure reports?

 Yes, the data is available in a searchable format.
 It may be accessed in a

-tips are provided for each type of search.
+Search tips are provided for each type of search.

 In addition, all itemized receipts for statewide candidates, legislative